 Learn more about all the ways we’re working to reduce our customers’ emissions.

 2Renewable Natural Gas is produced in a different manner than conventional natural gas.
-It’s derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
-The biogas is captured and cleaned to create carbon neutral Renewable Natural Gas (also called biomethane).
+It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
+The biogas is captured and cleaned to create Renewable Natural Gas (also called biomethane).